A Counterfactual Explanation Framework for Retrieval Models: Counterfactual Framework for Information Retrieval (CFIR)

-\paragraph{Classifier Setup} Existing work in xAI developed a simple model which can approximate the decision boundary of the original complex model in a small region \cite{lime} to explain the original model.
-In that direction, the objective of the classifier in our research scope is to locally approximate the behavior of a retrieval model $M$, for a query $q$ and a subset of documents retrieved for the query $q$.
-More specifically, we are interested in approximating the behavior of the retrieval model $M$ in determining whether a document is retrieved within the top-K results or not.
-In contrast to \cite{lime} we build a binary classification model instead of a regression model.
-The binary classifier predicts whether a document $d$ will be ranked within the top-$K$ results or not for a specific query $q$ and retrieval model $M$.
+Similar to existing xAI \cite{lime} approaches, the classifier $f_{\{M,q\}}$ in our research scope essentially locally approximates the behavior of a retrieval model $M$, for a query $q$ and a subset of documents retrieved for the query $q$.
+However, in contrast to the regression model in \cite{lime}, we build a binary classification model to predict whether a document $d$ will be ranked within the top-$K$ results or not for a specific query $q$ and retrieval model $M$.

+For each query q, we build a classifier which predicts whether a document will be retrived in top-k or not with respect to a Model M. To build this classifier we take top K documents from the

-For each document $d$ for which we want to generate counterfactuals, we train separate classifier.
-In the classifier setup, the top-$K$ documents for a query $q$ and model $M$ represent class $1$ and any other document not belonging to this class represents class $0$.
+In the classifier setup, the top-$K$ documents for a query $q$ and retrieval model $M$ represent class $1$ and any other document not belonging to this class represents class $0$.
 Theoretically speaking, if a corpus had $N$ number of documents, then there will be $N-K$ documents which should have class label $0$ and $N-K$ is a very large number in general which can cause class imbalance issue.
-To avoid this issue, for the $0$ class, for each document $d$ for which we want to generate a counterfactual, we choose a set of closest neighbors in the set of $N-K$ documents and the size of the neighborhood should be similar to $K$.
-Consequently, there is no class imbalance issue in our classifier setup.
-In the classifier setup, $K$ serves as a predefined threshold, typically set to values such as $10$, $20$, or $30$.